AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/integrate-analysis-tool.md

 ![UCT SWAT widget - Initial](../../assets/upgrade-guide/uct-swat-initial.png)

-Click **Run Upgrade Scan**.
+Click **[!UICONTROL Run Upgrade Scan]**.
 The scan can take some time depending on the project size.
 A spinner indicates that the scan is in progress.

 ![UCT SWAT widget - In Progress](../../assets/upgrade-guide/uct-swat-progress.png)